emreires/ats-friendly-cv-generator/README.md

 Welcome to the Modern CV Generator!
 A beautiful, responsive, and feature-rich application to create professional CVs in multiple styles.
 Built with modern web technologies and designed with user experience in mind.

+### ⚠️ Warning: As I was strengthening my expertise in Tailwind, I conceived this project as a simple yet practical idea.

 ## ✨ Features

 ### 🎨 Multiple Templates